LBBLUG/meteorBastas/README.md

     3. change into the directory created. cd meteorBastas
     4. type 'meteor' into the terminal window while in that directory.
+    5. This is generally technically started, and in the terminal you should see a message that says the server is available on http://localhost:3000, however, you may need to run a couple more commands.
+    6. Possibly, you'll want to do the command `meteor npm install --save babel-runtime`
+    7. Next you should go ahead and run `meteor npm install`
-    5. use http://localhost:3000 to reach the main page.
+    8. use http://localhost:3000 to reach the main page.

-## Install packages for Backup through UI
+## Install packages for Backup through the UI (User Interface)

 If you want to use the backup feature, you'll also need to install ShellJS from NPM, as well as make sure that Mongo is installed from mongodb.com.

-The only reason you need Mongo outside of the Mongo instance installed with meteor is so teh mongodump backup command will work.
+The only reason you need Mongo outside of the Mongo instance installed with meteor is so the mongodump backup command will work.

     1. In the meteorBastas directory created from the initial Git Clone, run the command `meteor npm install shelljs --save` in a terminal.
     2. Make sure to install MongoDB for your OS and architecture from Mongodb.com.

 If you get prompted, after the npm install of ShellJS, to run another npm command to install stubs dependencies, go ahead and run that.

-Now kill and re-run the meteor command, and everything should work.
+Now kill ( `CTRL+C` ) and re-run the `meteor` command, and everything should work.

 ## Features now working

 - Recipients List now shows recipients and their selected gifts.
 - Find Recipients is a quick find of Recipient / gift info.